-Caret Browsing is a feature in Internet Explorer and Edge browser, with the help of which, you can using the navigating keys on the keyboard, select text & move it around within a webpage.
+Caret Browsing is a feature in Windows 11/10 with the help of which, you can using the navigating keys on the keyboard, select the text & move it around within a webpage.
 You can select and copy snippets of text as short as a single character by using only the keyboard.
 Other content types such as tables or images can also be selected and copied.

-To turn on Caret Browsing in Internet Explorer or Edge, press F7.
+- To turn on Caret Browsing in Microsoft Edge, Chrome, Firefox, or IE, launch the browser and press F7.

 Instead of using a mouse to select text and move around within a webpage, you can use standard navigation keys on your keyboard: